-Centre Point, (1 bed) situated to the rear of the house between the Victoriana Garden to the west and the Creek Side Garden, provides a formal symmetrical pattern that contrasts with the otherwise naturalistic settings of all other gardens.
-It forms a mid-point.
+The Centre Point garden is situated to the rear of the house between the Victoriana Garden to the west and the Creek Side Garden at the east.
+It provides a formal symmetrical pattern that contrasts with the otherwise naturalistic settings of all other gardens, and forms a mid-point.
 It is distinguished by its simplicity with the cast iron fountain encircled by a planting of one variety of hosta – “Patriot”.
 This area was first cleared in 1984 to create a maze.
-Later a rose garden enclosed on all side with a cedar hedge was tried.
+Later a rose garden enclosed on all sides, with a cedar hedge was tried.
 The cedars grew poorly in the water-logged soil and so did the roses.
 The present construction dates from 1989.
-The four gravel sections around the circular bed of hosta “Patriot” was planted with 40 hostas “Ivory Coast” 10 in each section in 2013 but washed out in Spring floods a few years later.
+In 2013, the four gravel sections around the circular bed of hosta “Patriot” were originally planted with 40 hostas “Ivory Coast” – 10 in each section.
+The ground was washed out in Spring floods a few years later.

 Select an image to see a larger view.

 Garden visits are by appointment only.
 Hours: 11 am to 5 pm.
 June 1st to September 30th.
 Admission is Free!

 13075 County Road 18Williamsburg, OntarioK0C 2H0

 Complete the form below to send us a message or inquire about a Tour!